Image

 3

-Public hearings on the (Evaluation) Feasibility Study findings and to request guidance for Zoning Ordinance Amendments
+Public hearings to discuss the (Evaluation) Inclusionary Housing and In-Lieu Fee Study recommendations and to request guidance for Zoning Ordinance Amendments

 4